 Now that we got all of that out of the way, on with the show!

-Step One: Park On a Level Surface
+Step One: Park On a Flat Surface

 Park your car on a firm, level surface, such as a flat concrete garage floor or driveway.
 Working on gravel or grass can allow the jack stand to shift off the vertical and tip.